-(d) under section 334 of the Health Act 1911; and
+(d) under section 334 of the Health Act 1911.

-(e) under section 14 or 15 of the Parental Support and Responsibility Act 2008.
+[(e) deleted]

 (2A) Subject to this Act and the Restraining Orders Act 1997 section 52, the Court has jurisdiction to hear and determine all applications made to the Court with respect to a child under the Restraining Orders Act 1997.

 (2) Section 172 of the Criminal Procedure Act 2004, with any necessary changes, applies in respect of the Court when it is exercising jurisdiction under subsections (1) and (2A).